manidlou/nodejs-bracks-parser/readme.md

 app.use(bracks_parser(path_to_bracks_directory));
 ```
-Since `bracks-parser` is a view-related middleware, normally it is a good idea to put it early on top of stack of middlewares, just to make sure that we get the files ready on time for rendering purposes.
-That is, after we set our express app and its `views` path.
+normally it is a good idea to put `bracks-parser` early on top of stack of middlewares since express renders html or ejs not the `bracks` one.

 #####Example of `views` directory with sub-directories